 Air-King Perpetual Caliber 3131

-The Air-King is powered by caliber 3131, a fully developed and produced automatic mechanical motion by Rolex that makes it exceptionally accurate and reliable.
-The oscillator has an extremely precise golden microstella nut balancing wheel with variable inertia.
-Caliber 3131 features a nickel-phosphorous alloy, paramagnetic escape wheel, and a proprietary, Rolex-manufactured blue Parachrom hairspring, in an exclusive paramagnetic alloy.
-It features a self-winding module that includes a Perpetual rotor and enables regular winding of the mainspring by harnessing bracelet movements to ensure a constant energy source.
-Only certified Rolex watchmakers will exhibit the movement of Air-King, but it is beautifully finished and adorned according to the uncompromising quality standards of the company.
+The Air-King is powered by the caliber 3131, an automatic mechanical movement developed and produced by Rolex.
+This movement ensures exceptional accuracy and reliability.
+The oscillator features a precise golden microstella nut balancing wheel with variable inertia.
+Caliber 3131 also includes a nickel-phosphorous alloy and a paramagnetic escape wheel.
+It has a Rolex-manufactured blue Parachrom hairspring made from an exclusive paramagnetic alloy.
+The movement includes a self-winding module with a Perpetual rotor.
+The rotor winds the mainspring by harnessing bracelet movements, ensuring a constant energy source.
+Only certified Rolex watchmakers will showcase the Air-King’s movement.
+It is beautifully finished and adorned to meet the company’s uncompromising quality standards.

 The Air-King 5500

-The Air-King watch reference 5500 is powered by caliber 1520 (Precision) and 1530 movements (Super Precision).
-It is considered one of the cleanest and most understated Rolex models of all time due to its 34 mm case without any other features.
-For 37 years, it was still made and remained essentially unchanged.
-It includes all the distinctive characteristics of a Rolex, without any needless and malfunctioning characteristics.
+The Air-King reference 5500 is powered by the caliber 1520 (Precision) and 1530 movements (Super Precision).
+It is considered one of the cleanest and most understated Rolex models of all time.
+The watch features a 34 mm case without any extra features.
+For 37 years, it remained in production with very few changes.
+It included all the distinctive characteristics of a Rolex, without any unnecessary or malfunctioning features.

 In A Nutshell

-The minimalist and uncomplicated unique design of Air-King guarantees that it will never go out of style, especially for those traditionalist and formal collectors who seek a classic Rolex timepiece that can effortlessly soar high under the radar.
-It may not be as popular as some other brand’s model like Submariner and GMT-Master, but it will be recognized by those enthusiasts who appreciate even the simplest piece that exists.
+The minimalist and uncomplicated design of the Air-King guarantees it will never go out of style.
+Traditional and formal collectors seek a classic Rolex timepiece that stays under the radar.
+While it may not be as popular as models like the Submariner or GMT-Master, enthusiasts will recognize its value.
+They appreciate even the simplest pieces that exist.

 Check out: The Popularity Of Rolex Watches And Why You Should Have One